-Last month more than fifty people gathered for Idea City co-hosted by ACOR and Rockland Center for the Arts to discuss the future of the arts in Rockland County.
+Last fall, more than fifty people gathered for Idea City co-hosted by ACOR and Rockland Center for the Arts to discuss the future of the arts in Rockland County.
 All of the ideas expressed were on point.
 Some of them the Arts Council will be able to fulfill within a month or two, such as a revived calendar of events and the artist directory.
 Addressing others – like “Why do Rockland artists get less money for their work?” – will be more challenging.

 What is clear from that meeting and our survey is that the Arts Council of Rockland has